daschaich/HEPAL/README.md

 * HH: Herbig and Haro object in jets from star formation
 * HHchiPT: Heavy hadron chiral perturbation theory
 * HI: Astronomical zone in which hydrogen is mostly atomic
-* HIAF: Heavy-Ion Advanced Research Facility proposed at the IMP in China
+* HIAF: Heavy-Ion Advanced Research Facility under construction in Huizhou
 * HIC: Helmholtz International Center for FAIR
 * HIE-ISOLDE: High Intensity and Energy upgrade of ISOLDE
 * HIGS: High-Intensity Gamma-ray Source at DFELL